 …You were slain, And have redeemed us to God by Your blood Out of every tribe and tongue and people and nation, And have made us kings and priests to our God; And we shall reign on the earth ~ Revelation 5:9-10

-Therefore, they are elders of the church, both Jew and gentile, because they are from all nations.
-Paul described the elders of the church as gifts, given to the church by Christ, to edify believers into maturity and unity in the faith, and to prepare them for ministry work (Ephesians 4:11-16).
-Some of these elders are prophets.
+Therefore, they are messengers of the church, both Jew and gentile, because they are from all nations.
+Paul described the messengers of the church as gifts, given to the church by Christ, to edify believers into maturity and unity in the faith, and to prepare them for ministry work (Ephesians 4:11-16).
+Some of these messengers are prophets.
 During the great tribulation, the prophets of the church, both Jew and gentile, will stand against the kingdom of the beast, and be killed, and then they will be raised from the dead when Jesus appears in the clouds immediately after the tribulation, and calls his elect to meet him in the clouds, as stated below:

 But I do not want you to be ignorant, brethren, concerning those who have fallen asleep, lest you sorrow as others who have no hope.
 For if we believe that Jesus died and rose again, even so God will bring with Him those who sleep in Jesus.
 For this we say to you by the word of the Lord, that we who are alive and remain until the coming of the Lord will by no means precede those who are asleep.
 For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
 And the dead in Christ will rise first.
 Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
 And thus we shall always be with the Lord.
 Therefore comfort one another with these words. ~ 1 Thessalonians 4:13-18